Pushpin

-Davidson sponsors an eight-week summer program for undergraduates at Broughton Hospital in Morganton, N.C., a state psychiatric facility serving western North Carolina.
+Davidson sponsors an 8-week summer internship program for Davidson students at Broughton Hospital in Morganton, N.C., a state psychiatric facility serving western North Carolina.

 Students complete one course credit by taking Practicum in Psychology (PSY 290), which includes working in the hospital and weekly classroom meetings, times to be arranged once the class arrives in Morganton.